-1. Engages in programs and activities that expand access to higher education for all member of the community
+1. Engages in programs and activities that expand access to higher education for all members of the community

-2. Offers college-preparatory instruction that prepares student for success in college-level work and life-long learning
+2. Offers college-preparatory instruction that prepares students for success in college-level work and life-long learning

 3. Provides students with a full range of student development and academic support services